-The validity of the common units offered in this prospectus will be passed upon by Vinson & Elkins L.L.P., Houston, Texas.
+The validity of the securities offered in this prospectus will be passed upon for the selling unitholders by Vinson & Elkins L.L.P., Houston, Texas.
 Vinson & Elkins L.L.P. will also render an opinion on the material federal income tax considerations regarding the securities.
+If certain legal matters in connection with an offering of the securities made by this prospectus and a related prospectus supplement are passed on by counsel for the underwriters of such offering, that counsel will be named in the applicable prospectus supplement related to that offering.